Heeten/hello-monorepo-bazel/src/03a_create_repo_workspace.md

 [rules_rust](https://bazelbuild.github.io/rules_rust/) which contains the bazel rules for how to go from rust source files to libraries (crates) and binaries.

-Go ahead and open up `$HOME/repo/WORKSPACE` in your favorite text editors and put this in there.
+Go ahead and open up `$HOME/repo/WORKSPACE` in your favorite text editors[^note] and put this in there.
 Bazel uses the Starlark language for configuration files, which is a dialect of Python.
 ```python
 # This command tells bazel to load the http_archive rule which is used